Al-Edrisy/Wiqaya/README.md

 # Dr.GPT - Healthcare Advice App

-Welcome to the **Dr.GPT** repository!
+Welcome to the **Wiqaya** repository!
 This app provides AI-powered health advice, personalized health tips, and allows users to schedule appointments and reminders.
 It uses AI to simulate a health consultation, offering guidance on various health topics, while also providing personalized health tips based on the user’s lifestyle and medical history.

 ## 📜 Features